vitorinoninja/react-virtual-css-grid/README.md

 You can try to use this as your "App" component for your create-react-app starter kit to check the results and tweak parameters.

 #### to-dos
-+ add support for grid padding
++ documment the usage options here
-+ investigate how much we can infer from both grid and cointainer css
++ investigate even further how much we can infer from both grid and container css
++ offer an optional resizer decorator to update on element resize
 + setup some demos